 To Clone a Segment

-- From the Segment Overview, click on the vertical ellipse at the lower right corner of the segment that you want to clone, and select Clone Criteria.
+- From the Segment Overview, click on the Clone icon at the lower right corner of the segment that you want to clone.

 - Then, give your clone segment a name and optionally add a description, and click Next.